 > Property management and maintenance

-> Demolition and re-development
+> Demolition and re-development.

-Cost planning provides some degree of comfort to clients in terms of cost certainty.
-I have worked with clients who would rather perform a cost planning and reconciliation exercise at the end of the design stage.
-This requires that the PQS be proactive, participate in every design meeting, and challenge the architect’s design, particularly if the design exceeds the cost limit.
-In some situations, it may be difficult to challenge the architect if the PQS fails to indicate an alternative design solution, however, this feedback is integral to the design process and can help avoid redesigning at a later stage.
+In some situations, it may be difficult to challenge the architect if the QS fails to indicate an alternative design solution, however, this feedback is integral to the design process and can help to avoid costly redesigning at a later stage.

-Value Engineering
+Value Engineering for whole-of-life cost benefits

 > the appointment of a consultant or a contractor for design;